AnanyaRajora2599/INFO-5940-Codespace/README.md

 This is a RAG application where users can upload documents and interact with the content through a chatbot.

-## Implementartion Details & Design Choices
+## Implementation Details & Design Choices

 - The application uses `OPENAI` model to embed and process documents and user Questions.
 - For model it uses `openai.gpt-5-chat` as it is the latest model from OPENAI and fastest chat model.
 For retaining larger contextual information the application uses `openai.text-embedding-3-large` embeddings.
 It also uses `temperature=0.2` to introduce some randomness in the behaviour of the model to generate unique responses.